amberave/tmdb/README.md

 ### Output Data

-The output data will be saved to the 'output' folder under the name `output-[filename].xlsx` where 'filename' is the original filename.
+The output data will be saved to the `output` folder under the name `output-[filename].xlsx` where 'filename' is the original filename.
 There will also be an errors log named `output-[filename]_errors.txt` which will show the title and year along with the site where data retrieval failed.

 ## Data Details: